Daniel-Carapinha-Oliveira/exercise/README.md

 - Service separation for app, database, and web server/reverse proxy;
 - Manage secrets securely.
 - Logging and deployment readiness.

-The application is live and accessible at https://thebestexerciseapp.com/.
-Feel free to explore its features.

 ---